-Students may repeat courses to improve GPAs.
+Students may elect to repeat any course(s).
 While the previous grade in a repeated course continues to be included on the transcript, only the higher of the two grades will be used in computing the grade point average.
 A course taken at Concordia University Texas must be repeated at Concordia University Texas if it is intended to replace an earlier grade.
 Unless otherwise specified in the course description, regardless of how many times the student passes the course, the credit hours for a repeated course will only be counted once.